 3. A Paddler’s Paradise

 No crowds, wildlife galore, calm waters and peaceful paddles await along the Rideau Canal in fall!
-Autumn is the perfect time to explore this paddler’s paradise.
+Autumn is the perfect time to explore this paddler’s paradise, where you can see fall colours reflected in the historic waters while immersing yourself in nature at its best.
 More than 30 launch ramps and most lock stations provide paddling access to the canal.
+Visitors come from all over the world to witness the Rideau Canal in action.
+Get your paddle on to experience it for yourself.
+The locks along this UNESCO World Heritage Site are open until Oct.
+10, and water traffic isn’t as busy in fall, so it’s the perfect time to appreciate this famous waterway at your own pace.
 Autumn is a unique time to explore wildlife, as the Rideau serves as a corridor for migrating birds and animals.
 Kayaks, canoes and stand up paddleboards can be rented at numerous points along the Rideau Canal and Rideau Tours out of Chaffey’s Lock even offers guided fall colour cruises so visitors can experience the blaze of colour that pops out along the canal every autumn.

 4. Discover Historic Charm

 The Rideau lives and breathes history.
 The past is ingrained in the cultural fabric of the region as evident at the lock stations and surrounding small communities.
 Historical buildings like the Red Brick School in Elgin, a special cemetery in Chaffey’s Lock honouring historic construction workers on the Rideau Canal, even museums, several surviving blockhouses along the Rideau and lockmasters houses, all give way to communities with a historic charm who celebrate their window to the past.